EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 The authors sincerely thank Christian Amsuess, Klaus Hartke, Jim Schaad and Malisa Vucinic for their feedback and comments in the discussion leading up to this draft.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC.
+The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).